VosDeMens/Toki-Musi/resources/guide_text.md

 ### Past tense

 To past tensify a word, we glide the last note down.
 If you're someone who likes having fun, nothing is stopping you from getting creative with this.
 For all I care you don't have to limit yourself to verbs even.
-I don't think it's too outrageous to talk about the past tense of a person, if we're talking somebody who died.
+I don't think it's too outrageous to talk about the past tense of a person, if we're talking about somebody who died.
 Actually I think it's more poetic than saying they were a person.
+In Japanese there is a past tense for adjectives as well, apparently.

-Written out:
+Written out Toki Musi:
 `mi-s _kama sona` -> `mi-s _kama-ed sona` -> `mi-s _kama sona-ed` -> `mi-s _kama-ed sona-ed`
 Notes strings:
 `0:-5_ 0_:4:-5 0:7:5`\$ -> `0:-5_ 0_:4:-5\ 0:7:5`\$ -> `0:-5_ 0_:4:-5 0:7:5\`\$ -> `0:-5_ 0_:4:-5\ 0:7:5\`\$